andrew/ultimate-awesome/README.md

 - [my-awesome-list](https://github.com/lokesh-coder/my-awesome-list) - A curated list of my GitHub stars by stargazed.
 - [awesome-list-ansible](https://github.com/lovejavaee/awesome-list-ansible) - Ansible.
 - [awesome-courses](https://github.com/madhusriram/awesome-courses) - Collection of awesome course listings.
-- [awesome-embedded-blockchain](https://github.com/maksimdrachov/awesome-embedded-blockchain) - A curated list of blockchain resources for embedded developers.
 - [awesome-tk](https://github.com/mardukbp/awesome-tk) - A curated list of awesome Tk apps and resources for developers.
 - [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
 Maybe you'll find something that is useful for your own workflow.
 - [arduino-guide](https://github.com/mikeroyal/arduino-guide) - Arduino Guide .